-Welcome to Bigg City Port
+Welcome to Bigg City Port,

 |Tugs in Japanese

-|There were many language versions of Tugs as well as an American accent English version
+|There were many language versions of Tugs as well as a redubbed American accented English version.

 working, operations carried out throughout the night were continued in the early mornings.
 Goods stacked high along the docksides were brought

 into port by road and by rail the lorries and wagons were then re loaded with cargo coming from incoming tramp steamers, ferries

 and liners for delivery to inland cities and towns.
 Everyone and every method of transport played a part in moving goods

 into and outfox the port.
 The work of our Tugs was an important link in the chain it was non-stop and round the clock.
 The

-lifeblood of the operation was cole.
-Without this dirty stuff industry would have ground to a halt...
+lifeblood of the operation was coal.
+Without this dirty stuff industry would have ground to a halt..."

 Captain Star, High